 What does it do?

-Classification is the act of assigning labels to data, often with respect to other data.
+Classification is a form of machine learning in which labels are assigned to data, often with respect to other data.
 For instance, we can classify between animals having or legs or a different number.
 Often we classify new data based on already classified (learned) data.
 We classify this new data point by representing all data points by features or characteristics and compute the distance between the features of the new data point and the features of the learned data points.
 The new data point is assigned the label to which it has the shortest distance.

-This is a typical example of -nearest neighbor classification, which classically has a complexity of , with the number of data points and the number of features.
+This is an example of -nearest neighbor classification with , which classically has a complexity of , with the number of data points and the number of features.
 A quantum version of this classifier was proposed by Schuld et al. , see ref.1, and has a constant complexity .

 What is it used for?